-Especially if you’re visiting Hoi An or Da Nang, you should spend one day exploring this ancient Cham ruins.
+Especially if you’re visiting Hoi An or Da Nang, you should spend one day exploring these ancient Cham ruins.

 My Son Sanctuary restaurant

-There are a few restaurants at the entrance of My Son, and they offer free parking as well.
+There are a few restaurants at the entrance of My Son, and they offer free parking.

 What to pack for My Son sanctuary?

 My Son sanctuary dress code